-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 And a dispute between rich and poor nations is blocking a vital effort to do that.
 NPR's Richard Knox reports.

 RICHARD KNOX: Does that mean the world is moving closer to a pandemic?
 It depends on who you ask.
 Dr. Anthony Fauci is the U.S. government's top flu researcher.

-Here's David Nabarro, the United Nations chief flu coordinator, at a meeting in Washington this month.
+KNOX: Here's David Nabarro, the United Nations chief flu coordinator, at a meeting in Washington this month.

 KNOX: New international health regulations require countries to share samples of flu viruses.
 But Indonesia has refused to share new specimens of H5N1 as they arise.
 Dr. David Heymann is WHO's chief flu strategist.

 KNOX: Heymann says the problem arose a year ago, when Indonesia's president asked the health minister to develop a stockpile of flu vaccine produced from an Indonesian strain of H5N1.

-Dr. HEYMANN: When the minister went to procure that vaccine, she found that the price that was being asked of her was the same price that was being asked in industrialized countries.
+HEYMANN: When the minister went to procure that vaccine, she found that the price that was being asked of her was the same price that was being asked in industrialized countries.
 And she felt that this was an injustice.

 KNOX: Nabarro says they worry that when a pandemic comes, the rich countries will say...

-Dr. NABARRO: Sorry, we need all the spare vaccine that's around the place for our people.
+NABARRO: Sorry, we need all the spare vaccine that's around the place for our people.
 We're going to have very little to spare for you poorer countries.

-Richard Knox, NPR News.
+KNOX: Richard Knox, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.